adcondev/my-learning-notes/RED2000/NOTES.md

 - I will resolve TODOs and FIXMEs in the JSON ticket representation package before merging it into main branch.
 I will focus on the minimal ones first, then the more complex ones.
 - I worked on the documentation for the JSON ticket representation package.
 The server and frontend side will check it to determine where the JSONs will be generated and consumed. - I want to ensure that it is well documented and easy to understand for users.
 For now i created a JSON schema representation and a markdown documentation file.
 Thisll will be added to the repository later.

+## 🗓️ **WEEK 21: TBD**

+**Period:** November 24 - November 28, 2025

+- I will wait for the comments and reviews in the JSON ticket representation package, I will wait in case they require changes or discuss about the implementation.
+They will think about how to integrate in the actual system.
+I will be ready to help them if needed.
+- For now, I will work on the barcode commands implementation in the JSON ticket representation package.
+They are similar to QR code commands, but with some differences in the data format and encoding.
+No need to fallback as image, as is extremely rare to have printers without barcode support.
+- Some of the changes were around the QR generation given the parameters in the JSON.
+In this case i added a structure to obtain the default parameters in the handler.
+- I managed to print barcodes using the JSON ticket representation package.
+I created a test suit as an example of how to use the package to print barcodes.
+I will add more tests and examples later.
+- What will be pending is a panic triggered in test suite, it is about nil pointer dereference, i will need to debug it further.

 ---

 ## 🎯 **Current Focus Areas**